 The certificate details from the CSR will be shown in a new opened dialog requiring to provide a Serial Number and double checking the validity period.
-Using these details, the CSR file will be signed generating a CA Reply.
+Additionally, when signing the CSR file, certificate extensions can be added to the certificate that will result in the CA Reply.
+Adding the extensions can be done in the same way as it is done when creating a self signed certificate when generating a new key pair (please see "Generate Key Pair" and "Add Extensions To Certificate" chapters for more details).